Resources > Dementia Care

 Vanessa's Response

-Dementia is an umbrella term for a decline in mental ability severe enough to interfere with daily life.
+Dementia is an umbrella term for a decline in mental ability that's severe enough to interfere with daily life.
 Alzheimer's is the most common cause, but there are many types, including vascular dementia and Lewy body dementia.
-It is incredibly common; more than 55 million people live with dementia worldwide.
-Understanding that this is a physical change in the brain—not just 'stubbornness'—is the first step toward compassionate care.
+And it's more common than most people realize.
+More than 55 million people worldwide are living with dementia right now.

 Vanessa's Advice